elegantchaos/ECConfig/Documentation/index.markdown

 This includes:

-- standard xcconfig files
-- standard precompiled header files
-- helper scripts for building
+- Standard XCConfigs
+- Standard PCH Files
+- Standard Scripts

+See the programming guides below for more information.